Cook Like Czechs

 Ingredients for filling for Czech beehive cookies, inclusive captions.

 • Unsalted butter; softened at room temperature.
 Soft butter is required for the filling to be successfully prepared!
 When you press a spoon against properly softened butter, it will loosen up nicely under pressure.
-The butter, however, must not be melted.
+The butter, however, can't be melted.
 I leave the butter for the custard filling to soften overnight at room temperature on the kitchen counter.

 • Powdered sugar

-• Egg yolk; if you don't want to use the yolk, replace it with two tablespoons of eggnog or sweet condensed milk
+• Egg yolk; if you don't want to use the yolk, replace it with two tablespoons of eggnog or sweet condensed milk.

-• Rum; on the type of rum see above
+• Rum; on the type of rum, see above.

 For the biscuit base, prepare small round biscuits (Czech piskoty or Nilla Vanilla wafers) about 1 and ¼ inches (3 cm) in diameter.